 - Evaluation of the skull base including primary and secondary bone lesions.

 - Cranio-maxillofacial surgery: the CT scan delineates lesions in the oral and maxillofacial complex to aid in planning surgical treatment.
-CT-based 3D models allow precise pre-operative diagnosis and operation planning.
+It is also used to assess bisphosphonate-associated osteonecrosis of the jaw.

 - Secondary indications (eg, when access to MRI is not available): evaluation of lesions involving the orbit, larynx, pharynx, oral cavity and soft tissue spaces of the face.